-Configure Google Scholar preferences
+Configure Google Scholar to display Get VText links

-- Click on Scholar Preferences.
+- Click on Scholar Settings.

-- Search for Virginia Tech in the 'Library Links' section.
+- Search for "Virginia Tech" in the "Library Links" section.

 - Click Save preferences.

 - Now search results will have Get VText links that will connect you to full text (online or in print) or an interlibrary loan form when we don't have any access.
-Be sure to use Off Campus Sign In on the Get VText page when you are not using the campus network.

 Use the VPN